kmarekspartz/widely/README.md

 # widely
-## Static Site as a Service using Amazon S3
+## Static Site as a Service using AWS S3

 ### Usage